Damon-Ross/slot_machine/semester_project/README.txt

-This is the first draft version of the game.
-There are a few UI things I have to change, such as making sure that the reels align properly and the lever animating, and I still need to impliment an algorithm that can change the chances of getting two or three in a row.
+This is the final version of the game.
+I added a start screen and a game over screen when you run out of money.

-To play, you run main.py, and in the window you click on the lever.
+To play, you click on the lever.